Safety in the community for the individual, you, and the public

 Keeping the general public safe while we are in the community.

-The sad reality is that many of us deal with students and children or adults who have such extreme behaviors that they can actually be a danger to people they may come in contact with while in the community.
-I deal with this personally with my son, Jimmy, who is 22 and is a very big strong guy.
+The sad reality is that many of us deal with students, children, or adults who exhibit such extreme behavior that they can be a danger to people they may come into contact with in the community.
+I deal with this personally with my son, Jimmy, who is 22 and is a very big, strong guy.
 I have also had a similar situation with one other student in the past, who, although not as big, was more explosive and impulsive than Jimmy is.
 So here is what happened with Jimmy in a nutshell.
 What I learned, and what tools I can share with you if you are in a similar situation.

-For the past 8 months, I have worked with some very skilled and trained individuals who have been helping me get Jimmy more acclimated to being in the community.
+For the past 8 months, I have worked with some very skilled and well-trained individuals who have been helping me get Jimmy more acclimated to the community.
 Honestly, it has gone pretty well.
-The only aggressive behaviors have been directed at either me or one of the workers, and that has been really infrequent.
-In fact, Jimmy’s behaviors, in general, decreased the more times we went on trips into the community.
+The only aggressive behaviors have been directed at either one of the workers or me, and that has been really infrequent.
+In fact, Jimmy’s behaviors generally decreased the more trips we took into the community.
 It seemed like a big win, and we all had high hopes as we looked for possible employment opportunities in our local community.
-But then I got over confident.
+But then I got overconfident.

 Jimmy was doing so well, I decided to take him to the local thrift store on my own.
-We had gone so many times in the past months, that I felt like this was something I could handle.
-What I forgot was Jimmy has a past behavior trigger of becoming very aggressive toward children who are crying.
+We had gone so many times in recent months that I felt like I could handle this.
+What I forgot was that Jimmy has a past behavior trigger of becoming very aggressive toward children who are crying.
 In fact, we had been out in stores numerous times the past 8 months with upset children, and although he may have glanced their way, he never made any move towards them.
-But, that day I took him he seemed different.
+But that day I took him, he seemed different.
 I will never know why.
 Maybe he had a stomach ache, maybe his head hurt, maybe he just didn’t sleep well and felt grumpy.
-For whatever reason, this was the day he decided to revisit that terrible behavior and try to attack a 3 year old sitting quietly in a shopping cart while his mother looked through a clothing rack.
+For whatever reason, this was the day he decided to revisit that terrible behavior and try to attack a 3-year-old sitting quietly in a shopping cart while his mother looked through a clothing rack.
 I can say no one was injured, as I was able to get in between Jimmy and the child, but it was really close.
-He did grab the boy’s sweatshirt which scared the little guy who started crying immediately.
-Thankfully, Mom got her son and the cart out of the area very quickly.
-It was a real struggle getting Jimmy out of that store for reasons I won’t go into, but needless to say I was pretty sore the next day from wrestling him out and back into the car.
+He did grab the boy’s sweatshirt, which scared the little guy, who started crying immediately.
+Thankfully, Mom quickly got her son and the cart out of the area.
+It was a real struggle getting Jimmy out of that store for reasons I won’t go into, but needless to say, I was pretty sore the next day from wrestling him out of the car and back in.
 We got home safely, and Jimmy acted as though it had been just another normal outing into the community.

 1. Going for a car ride